MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 ### MobileFirst Platform Foundation client and server SDKs &amp; APIs
 MobileFirst Platform Foundation provides client-side SDKs for Cordova applications as well as for Native platforms (iOS, Android and Windows 8.1 Universal &amp; Windows 10 UWP).
 Server-side APIs for adapter development are available as well.

-To use the MobileFirst client SDKs, visit the [Adding the MobileFirst Platform Foundation SDK](../../adding-the-mfpf-sdk/) tutorials.
-To use the MobileFirst server-side APIs, visit the [Adapters](../../adapters/) tutorials.
+To use the MobileFirst client SDKs, visit the [Adding the MobileFirst Platform Foundation SDK](../../adding-the-mfpf-sdk/) tutorials category.
+To use the MobileFirst server-side APIs, visit the [Adapters](../../adapters/) tutorials category.

 #### Manual installation
 If the MobileFirst SDKs were downloaded as part of the MobileFirst Platform Foundation Development Kit Installer, [visit the user the documentation for installation instructions](#).